RobertARandolph/AdmiralBumbleBee.com/_posts/2019-10-12-The-problem-with-the-Drum-Dial.md

 If you use the cross-tensioning method, the location of highest tension will be obvious.
 The caveat is that during the early stages of tuning there will be light ripples on each side of the tension band.

-**THE DRUM DIAL IS USELESS WHEN THERE ARE RIPPLES** Even tiny ones.
+**THE Drum Dial IS USELESS WHEN THERE ARE RIPPLES** Even tiny ones.

 Before you start making decisions based on the Drum Dial's measurements, the head needs to be mildly and evenly tensioned.